Programs need to make decisions

 if statement is indented twice – once for the loop, and once for the

 if.
 This is the first time we've seen multiple levels of indentation, but it's very common once we start working with larger programs.
 Whenever we have one loop or

 if statement nested inside another, we'll have this type of indentation.

 Python is quite happy to have as many levels of indentation as needed, but you'll need to keep careful track of which lines of code belong at which level.
 If you find yourself writing a piece of code that requires more than three levels of indentation, it's generally an indication that that piece of code should be turned into a function.

 if statement is the

-else statement.
+else clause.
 The examples above use a yes/no type of decision-making: should we print the gene accession number or not?
 Often we need an either/or type of decision, where we have two possible actions to take.
-To do this, we can add on an
+To do this, we can add an

 expression_level = 125 if expression_level > 100: print("gene is highly expressed") else: print("gene is lowly expressed")

-else statement doesn’t have any condition of its own – rather, the else statement body is execute when the if statement to which it’s attached is not executed.
+else clause doesn't have any condition of its own – rather, the else statement body is executed when the condition of the

 Here's an example which uses